 Dues for all members shall be payable annually in advance on the first day of January.
 Dues for new members shall be computed from the date of application and granting of provisional membership.
 Annual dues are non-refundable.

-In the event a sales licensee or licensed or certified appraiser who holds REALTOR® membership is dropped for nonpayment of association dues, and the individual remains with the designated REALTOR®'s firm, the dues obligation of the "designated" REALTOR® (as set forth in Article X, Section 2 [a]) will be increased to reflect the addition of a non-member licensee.
+In the event a sales licensee or licensed or certified appraiser who holds REALTOR® membership is dropped for nonpayment of association dues, and the individual remains with the designated REALTOR®'s firm, the dues obligation of the "designated" REALTOR® (as established in these Bylaws]) will be increased to reflect the addition of a non-member licensee.
 Dues shall be calculated from the first day of the current fiscal year and are payable within thirty (30) days of the notice of termination.

-Nonpayment of Financial Obligations.

-If dues, fees, fines, or other assessments including amounts owed to the CCIAOR are not paid within one (1) month after the due date, the nonpaying member is subject to suspension at the discretion of the CCIAOR Board of Directors.
-Two (2) months after the due date, membership of the nonpaying member may be terminated at the discretion of the CCIAOR Board of Directors.
-Three (3) months after the due date, membership of the nonpaying member shall automatically terminate unless within that time the amount due is paid.
-However, no action shall be taken to suspend or expel a member for nonpayment of disputed amounts until the accuracy of the amount owed has been confirmed by the CCIAOR Board of Directors.
-A former member who has had his/her membership terminated for nonpayment of dues, fees, fines, or other assessments duly levied in accordance with the provision of these Bylaws or the provision of other Rules and Regulations of the CCIAOR or any of its services, departments, divisions, or subsidiaries may apply for reinstatement in a manner prescribed for new applicants for membership, after making payment in full of all accounts as of the date of termination.

-Notice of Dues, Fees, Fines, Assessments, and Other Financial Obligations of Members.

-All dues, fees, fines, assessments, or other financial obligations to the CCIAOR or CCIAOR’s Multiple Listing Service shall be noticed to the delinquent CCIAOR member in writing setting forth the amount owed and the due date.

-NAR/MAR Emeriti Members

-The dues of REALTOR® Members who are REALTOR® Emeriti (as recognized by the National Association), Past Presidents of the National Association or recipients of the Distinguished Service Award shall be complimentary.
+I

 CCIAOR Emeriti Members

-REALTOR® Members who are REALTOR® Emeriti (as recognized by the National Association or Massachusetts Association of REALTORS®), Past Presidents and Past Treasurers of the National Association, Massachusetts Association of Realtors, and recipients of the Distinguished Service Award shall be offered complimentary CCIAOR membership.

-OFFICERS, DIRECTORS AND COMMITTEES
+CCIAOR members may qualify for CCIAOR Emeritus status if they:

+Have held membership in the Cape Cod & Islands Association as a REALTOR®, for a cumulative period of forty (40) years; AND

+Have completed at least five (5) years of service via membership on the CCIAOR Board of Directors, or any committee, task force or group of CCIAOR or on any subsidiary company Board of Directors, committee, task force, or group.
+The five (5) years are not required to have been continuous.

+Future Cape Cod & Islands Association of REALTORS® dues shall be waived for such a member, who shall retain the rights and privileges of CCIAOR membership as otherwise qualified.

+OFFICERS ANDDIRECTORS

 The governance of the CCIAOR shall be vested in a CCIAOR Board of Directors comprised of Officers and Directors elected as described in this article.
 The CCIAOR Board of Directors in conjunction with the Chief Executive Officer (CEO) and consistent with the Bylaws, shall be responsible for development of policy.
 The CEO shall be responsible for the implementation of policy and for the administration of the daily operations of the CCIAOR.